Skip to content

 • Localport CLI installed (30-second install)

-• A free Localport account (sign up here)
+• A Localport account (sign up here)

 Step 1: Start your Minecraft server